oitofelix/elpa/index.md

              ("oitofelix" . "https://oitofelix.github.io/elpa/"))
 ```

-Then `M-x list-packages` should list all newly available packages from
+Then `M-x list-packages` should contain all newly available packages
-the **oitofelix** archive.
+from the **oitofelix** archive.

-The table below list all packages available from this ELPA and whether
+The table below list all packages available from this ELPA and
-they are available from other sources.
+indicates whether they are available from other sources.

 ### Packages